 Single Touch Payroll (STP) Guide

-Single Touch Payroll in Australia has been slowly introduced to the business sector over the last couple of years.
+Single Touch Payroll, also sometimes known as One Touch Payroll in Australia, has been slowly introduced to the business sector over the last couple of years.

 We’ve put together this guide to Single Touch Payroll so you can find out all the information you need.
 Jump to the area you need the most help with, and if at any stage it becomes too overwhelming, contact us for advice.